dcnicku/wti-brent-cointegration/METHODOLOGY.md

 | Stop loss | `\|z_t\| > 3.5` | exit, do not enter again until `\|z_t\| < 2.0` |
 | Time stop | held past `3τ` | exit, reversion failed within expected period |

-Exit at 0.5σ rather than 0 because the spread crosses exactly zero rarely and briefly.
-Waiting for it gives long holding periods and exits that sometimes never fire.
-0.5σ picks up most of the convergence.
+Exit at 0.5σ rather than 0 because the spread almost never sits exactly at zero.
+Waiting causes long holds and exits that may never close.

 The cooldown on the stop is necessary.
-Going flat at `z = 3.6` with nothing else changed leaves `z` above the 2.0 entry threshold the next day, so a naive implementation re-enters the same losing trade and the stop does nothing.
-The spread has to come back inside the entry band first.
+Exiting at eg. `z = 3.7` leaves `z` above 2.0 entry level the next day. `z` has to go under 2.0 before re-entry.

-Time stop follows from (5): a 2σ deviation should be around 0.25σ after three half-lives.
-Still open past `3τ` and the reversion thesis has failed on its own terms, most likely because the relationship has shifted, so I close it wherever `z` is.
+So the same losing trade is not re-entered.

+Time stop: after three half-lives a 2σ gap should be around 0.25σ.
+Still in the trade after`3τ` means the reversion is not happening therefore it is closed.

-Execution lag: a signal from the close of day `t` is traded at the close of day `t+1`.
+Execution lag: signal from close of day `t` is traded at close of day `t+1`.

 ---

-## 6. P&L and costs
+## 6. Returns after costs

-From (2), the daily change in the spread is
+The daily Δ spread:

     Δs_t = Δx_t - β̂·Δy_t                                            (11)

-which in log terms is the return on long 1 unit of WTI, short `β̂` units of Brent.
+Also the daily return on long 1 unit of WTI against `β̂` units of Brent.
-With position `p_t ∈ {-1, 0, +1}`:
+The position `p_t` is +1 (long), -1 (short ) or 0 (not in a trade):

     r_t = p_{t-1} · (Δx_t - β̂·Δy_t)                                 (12)

+- `r_t` - today's return
+- `p_{t-1}` -  position held coming into today
+- `(Δx_t - β̂·Δy_t)` - Δ  spread today
-`p_{t-1}` rather than `p_t`, per the execution lag.
+- `p_{t-1}` - position execution lag.

 ### Costs

-Any change in position trades both legs.
-One-way cost `c` (0.0010 for 10bps) on each leg's notional:
+A position change trades both WTI and Brent.
+One-way cost `c` (10bps)

     cost_t = |p_{t-1} - p_{t-2}| · (1 + β̂) · c                      (13)